-Subject to the terms of the Stockholders Agreement, as applicable, the Board will initially consist of 10 directors, which number may be modified by resolution adopted from time to time by the Board, but shall not be less than one.
-The Board may consider expanding its size to accommodate an outstanding candidate or candidates or in order to meet applicable independence requirements imposed by law or Exchange regulation, or reducing its size if the Board determines that a smaller Board would be more appropriate, subject to compliance with the Stockholders Agreement, applicable law and Exchange requirements.
-The Nominating and Governance Committee will periodically review the size of the Board and recommend any proposed changes to the Board.
+The Board as of the date hereof consists of 10 directors, which number may be modified by resolution adopted from time to time by the Board, but shall not be less The Board may consider expanding its size to accommodate an outstanding candidate or candidates or in order to meet applicable independence requirements imposed by law or Exchange regulation, or reducing its size if the Board determines that a smaller Board would be more appropriate, subject to compliance Exchange requirements. with applicable law and The Nominating Governance Committee will periodically review the size and composition of the Board and recommend any proposed changes to the Board.
 In conducting its annual assessment of the composition of the Board, the Nominating and Governance Committee will make recommendations for changes in the size of the Board as appropriate, taking into account the goal of having a Board size appropriate to provide diversity of thought and experience, as well as individual accountability.